NVIDIA/NeMo/README.rst

 The LLM and Multimodal domains require three additional dependencies:
 NVIDIA Apex, NVIDIA Transformer Engine, and NVIDIA Megatron Core.

-When working with the `main` branch these dependencies may require an recent commit.
+When working with the `main` branch these dependencies may require a recent commit.
 The most recent working versions of these dependencies are:

 .. code-block:: bash